Prugna21/memoQ/README.md

 - Automate repetitive tasks like project creation or batch QA using scripts in this repo.
 - Use memoQ’s API for advanced automation scenarios.
-- Refer to the `scripts` file for ready-to-use examples.
+- Refer to the `scripts.md` file for ready-to-use examples.

 ---

 ## Regex and Search Tips

-- memoQ uses Perl-compatible regex; test your patterns carefully.
+- memoQ uses Perl-compatible regex (PCRE); test your patterns carefully.
 - Use regex to find formatting errors, placeholders, or specific tags.
 - Sample regex patterns are provided in `Regex`.